 one year of being struck off the membership register.

 m.
-Where the option to pay membership subscription arrears in accordance with By-law
+Where the option to pay annual membership subscription arrears in accordance with By-law

 2.3.2 l is exercised, membership years, previously in arrears, are not permitted to be